alepulver/game-catalog-builder/docs/matching.md

   - filter out non-`game` types (reject demos/DLC/soundtracks)
   - use Steam release date as an additional tie-breaker (note: Steam “release year” can be a port/re-release year).

+### Wikidata

+- Uses Wikidata `wbsearchentities` and then applies the shared scoring against the English label.
+- Uses `YearHint` as a soft hint from the search result description when available (no extra requests).

 ## Caching (important)

 Caches are intentionally **not** “name → chosen ID”.